seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 I pray you, tarry: pause a day or two
 Before you hazard; for, in choosing wrong,
 I lose your company: therefore forbear awhile.
-There’s something tells me, but it is not love,
+There's something tells me, but it is not love,
 I would not lose you; and you know yourself,
 Hate counsels not in such a quality.
-But lest you should not understand me well,–
+But lest you should not understand me well,--
-And yet a maiden hath no tongue but thought,–
+And yet a maiden hath no tongue but thought,--
 I would detain you here some month or two
 Before you venture for me.
 I could teach you
 How to choose right, but I am then forsworn;
 So will I never be: so may you miss me;
-But if you do, you’ll make me wish a sin,
+But if you do, you'll make me wish a sin,
 That I had been forsworn.
 Beshrew your eyes,
-They have o’erlook’d me and divided me;
+They have o'erlook'd me and divided me;
 One half of me is yours, the other half yours,
 Mine own, I would say; but if mine, then yours,
 And so all yours.
 O, these naughty times
 Put bars between the owners and their rights!
 And so, though yours, not yours.
 Prove it so,
 Let fortune go to hell for it, not I.
-I speak too long; but ’tis to peize the time,
+I speak too long; but 'tis to peize the time,
 To eke it and to draw it out in length,
 To stay you from election.